 This magnificent palace (Palacio San Telmo) is one of the most impressive buildings in Sevilla.
 Certainly, it is also one of the best examples of the Baroque style of this city.
 It is located south of the city centre, between Hotel Alfonso XIII and the Guadalquivir River.
 The big renovation which took 10 years and cost over 40 million euros, has ended in 2010.
 It is one of the city’s greatest monuments today.
 Currently, the palace is the seat of the President of the Regional Government of Andalusia (Junta de Andalucia).

 The San Telmo Palace was built in 1682 as a home for orphan sailors’ children.
 Then it was transformed into a maritime academy, training pilots, navigators and high-ranking officers.
 The palace was named San Telmo (Saint Elmo), after the name of the patron of sailors.
-The Academy then transformed into a royal palace, whose private estates extended to the Maria Luisa Park.
+The Academy then transformed into a royal palace, whose private estates extended to Maria Luisa Park.

-Unfortunately, the palace for visitors is open only on pre-arranged group entries, available only with the Spanish language.
+Unfortunately, the palace for visitors is open only on pre-arranged group entries, available only in the Spanish language.
 Currently, it is also not open to visitors to its internal courtyard.
 This is expected to change soon after all the restoration works are over.

 Registration for visiting the palace is available on the website of the Junta de Andalucia.